mezzio/mezzio/docs/book/v1/features/router/piping.md

     - Handling cookies
 - Error handling.
 Typically these should be piped after any normal middleware.
 - Application segregation.
-You can write re-usable middleware, potentially even based off of Expressive, that contains its own routing logic, and compose it such that it only executes if it matches a sub-path.
+You can write re-usable middleware, potentially even based off of Mezzio, that contains its own routing logic, and compose it such that it only executes if it matches a sub-path.

 ## When to Route